Hevia/Mythos/RESEARCH.md

 This is a file where I am stockpiling all the resources I used for research.
 I hope this proves helpful for others wanting to pursue a similar project!

+Rougelikes and games have done a lot to advance procedural narrative generation so that is why you'll see so many game centric resources

 # Books